chaos-dotcom/colourstream/README.md

-# 🏳️‍🌈 ColourStream: A Self Hosted Suite of Open Source Tools for Colorists
+# 🏳️‍🌈 ColourStream: A Self Hosted Suite of Open Source Tools for Colourists

 ## 🚀 Overview